gannebamm/geonode-workshop/00_getStarted/README.md

 ![get from vcs](img/pycharm_001.png)

-and use the https link for cloning the repository.
+and use the https link for cloning the repository: ``https://github.com/GeoNode/geonode.git``

 You can later connect your github account with PyCharm and fork the GeoNode main repository.

 ![clone by https](img/pycharm_002.png)